ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 In these cases, interaction between these roles do not necessarily use the Internet Protocol.
 They can be using a loopback device or other IP-based communication between separate environments, but they do not have to.
-Alternative channels to convey conceptual messages include sockets, GPIO interfaces, local busses, or hypervisors.
+Alternative channels to convey conceptual messages include function calls, sockets, GPIO interfaces, local busses, or hypervisors.
 This conveyance is sometime referred to as "local conveyance".
 This type of conveyance is typically found in Composite Devices.
 Most importantly, these conveyance methods are